-If you’re looking for a good hike in Oregon, you’ve come to the right state.
+If you’re looking for the best hikes in Oregon good hike in Oregon, you’ve come to the right state.
 Taking stock of just the moderate hiking trails in Oregon, there are more than 1,042 to choose from, ranging from 0.6 to 1073.5 miles and from 3 to 9,517 feet above sea level.

 With so many incredible options, it can be hard to know where to begin, so we put together this list to help point you in the right direction… Let’s start exploring!